Everyone is welcome to our Sunday worship service at 10:45am.

 Everyone is to bring their own lawn chair.

-Social distance (6 feet) will be followed
+Social distance (6 feet) is be followed

 Masks are optional (outside)

 Bulletins are to go home with each member

 Offering will be collected (Not passed)

 Hand sanitizer, soap and tissues will be available